-The Phalaenopsis which is more commonly known as the moth orchid is probably one of the most popular orchids used in interior landscaping.
+The Phalaenopsis which is more commonly known as the moth orchid is probably one of the most popular orchids used in interior landscaping and our floral displays.
 The main reason for this is its ability to cope with centrally heated rooms and its long-lasting flowers.
 Phalaenopsis can flower at any time of the year.
 To encourage new flowering on an existing plant, first prune the flowering stalk back to just above the second node visible beneath the spent flowers.
 Then position in a high indirect light position with a 5 oC reduction in temperature for about a month.

 Health Facts: All orchids absorb carbon dioxide and release oxygen at night.
 Therefore they make great plants for bedrooms and hospital bedside tables.